pvasek/kudu-wiki/Continuous-deployment.md

 The public key is given to GitHub/CodePlex/Bitbucket, either manually or through their OAuth API.

 The private key is given to the Kudu service using the PUT `/sshkey` REST API.
 The supported key format is privacy enhanced mail (PEM).
 Since Kudu runs as a service (no interactive), make sure the private key PEM is not encrypted with `passphrase`.
-The ssh-keygen command, by default, will solicit passphrase, do leave it blank).
+The ssh-keygen command, by default, will solicit passphrase, do leave it blank.